 Decades before the John Deere Gator and other UTVs, the Crosley Farm-O-Road was offered as a small, dual-purpose vehicle.
 Based on the original Jeep, options included dual rear wheels, a pickup bed which could come with a hydraulic dump, a rear seat, a top, and side window curtains.
 It had 2 gear ranges with six forward speeds and could pull farm implements.
 Attachments included such items as a plow, a sickle bar mower, and a reel mower.
 Optional front and rear power takeoffs could handle a number of tools.

-The Crosley Farm O Road had a 63" wheelbase and an overall length of 91.5 inches.
+The Crosley Farm O Road rode on a tiny 63-inch wheelbase with an overall length of 91.5-inches.
 After it had done your farming, you could take off the dual wheels and drive it into town.
 The Farm-O-Road went into production in mid 1950 and offered until 1952.
 About 600 units were built during that time.

 Last-Year Crosley Cars